acushon/splaylist/README.md

 * Spotipy
 * Spotify account
 * Access to https://developer.spotify.com
-* An app created at https://developer.spotify.com/dashboard/applications which will provide a Client ID and Client Secret
+* An app created at https://developer.spotify.com/dashboard/applications which will provide a Client ID and Client Secret.
+You must include http://localhost/ as a Redirect URI or the app won't work.

 ### Installing
 #### Installing Spotipy